 Council rates and charges information

 Did you know that you can choose how you're billed for your water?
-During the Water Opt-in period, usually in August each year, you can decide which water plan works best for your household.
+During the Water Opt-in period, you can decide which water plan works best for your household.

 Water Billing Options